 Vitamin C deficiency diagnosis

-If your doctor suspects you have a vitamin C deficiency because of your diet or symptoms, they may ask you to have a blood test to check your vitamin C levels.
+If your doctor suspects you have a vitamin C deficiency because of your diet or symptoms, which would be very rare in a healthy person, they may ask you to have a blood test to check your vitamin C levels.

 Vitamin C deficiency is rare, but people at a higher risk include those who: